Grants for Low Income Seniors and Those with Disabilities

 2. Get an estimate for the recommended diagnostic tests and treatment(s) or surgery.

-3. Contact ElderPet and describe the problem and give ElderPet an estimate of total costs.
+3. Contact ElderPet and describe the problem and give or email ElderPet an estimate of total costs.
 (ElderPet does not cover costs for vaccines, spays or neuters, parasite prevention, or grooming.
 Responsible owners should budget for these items.)
-The owner should be ready to provide references if we require.
+The owner should be ready to provide financial information and references if we require.

-6. ElderPet pays the veterinarian upon dismissal of the animal; the owner pays ElderPet per agreement.
+6. ElderPet pays the veterinarian upon dismissal of the animal.

 ElderPet will be happy to consult with pet owners, social workers, or veterinarians about this program on individual basis.